Scuba Magazine ~ for divers & by divers

 DSMB’s, or Delayed Surface Marker Buoys, are a diver’s best friend.
 Used for communication with surface crews or boats while the diver is still at depth.
 They can be used to signal the need for a boat pick up, as a distress signal, a marker of a location (maybe of...read more

 As a diver you need the octopus.
 And I don’t mean that 8-legged ocean creature, I mean your alternate air source; in other words your second regulator or your backup.
 The octopus works the same way your primary regulator does.
-Here's the real Smart Octopus.
-If your...read more
+If your primary regulator fails your...read more

 We generally see scuba diving as a fun sports activity that we are simply passionate about.
 To become a good scuba diver we need to receive professional training and then get into the water.
 That is true, but that is not all.
 We need to always remember a few important...read more